laravel-workflow/laravel-workflow.github.io/blog/2023-08-18-microservice-communication-with-laravel-workflow.md

 ```

 ## Conclusion
 By following the steps above, you can ensure seamless interactions between microservices while maintaining modularity and scalability.
-Laravel Workflow takes care of the discovery and orchestration for you. 🚀
+Workflow takes care of the discovery and orchestration for you. 🚀

 Thanks for reading!